 The Google Calendar Android app received an update this afternoon, introducing a brand-new interface for certain steps during event creation, as well as the option to custom color-code days / your entire calendar.
 The new interfaces for these features are actually quite pretty, focusing on a circle-based design aesthetic that is more reminiscent of the Android 4.2 clock app in some ways.

 These aren't actually huge features in terms of functionality, but they should definitely give you an idea where the Calendar app is headed in future iterations.
+Time zones have been simplified to be easier to determine, and you also now have more powerful options for scheduling recurring events.
 Read More

 Google has just released the official Google Calendar app on the Play Store, to the joy of, well, probably everyone who isn't using a Nexus phone or a custom ROM.
 This is the same app you'll find in stock Android, packaged up and ready for individual consumption.
 This also means Google will be able to update the Calendar app directly from the Play Store, instead of in Android releases as part of the Google Apps package.